jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

-1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
+1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts) (by mid-May)
+1. Helping out with some O4 [Virgo](Virgo) chores
+    1. Interfacing TEOBResumS-DALI with the NWI (by mid-May)
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Making a PR with horizon-finding improvements
-1. Helping out with some O4 [Virgo](Virgo) chores
 1. Contributing to the ISSI conference proceedings
 1. Learning to be a Keeper for [Call of Cthulhu](CoC)
 1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people